 Budget Town Hall

 The public is encouraged to participate in the budget development process.
-The City will hold a Community Budget Town Hall meeting on Saturday, February 1, 2020 from 10:00 a.m. to 1:00 p.m in City Hall.
-This meeting will be an opportunity for community members to learn about the City’s budget and current financial position, budget trends over time, how the City got to our current status, and ask questions of staff and City Councilmembers in attendance.
-The meeting will be livestreamed and recorded.
+The City held a Community Budget Town Hall meeting on Saturday, February 1, 2020 from 10:00 a.m. to 1:00 p.m in City Hall.
+This meeting provided an opportunity for community members to learn about the City’s budget and current financial position, budget trends over time, how the City got to our current status, and ask questions of staff and City Councilmembers in attendance.

 PROPOSED FY 2020-2021 and FY 2021-2022 BIENNIAL BUDGET